Table of Contents

 If you are choosing a stablecoin rail for payroll, remittances, B2B settlement, or card-linked spend:

-- Legal status: licensed or authorized where required; clear statements of perimeter and applicability.
+- Legal status: Licensed or authorized where required across your operating markets; clear statements of perimeter and applicability.

-- Reserves: written reserve policy and recurring disclosures or attestations where applicable.
+- Reserves: Written reserve policy and recurring disclosures or attestations where applicable.
+Monthly attestations (the Singapore standard) are the strongest signal of operational maturity.

-- Market-access and enforcement risk: whether constraints can attach to distribution, trading facilitation, or cross-border flows.
+- Market-access and enforcement risk: Whether constraints can attach to distribution, trading facilitation, or cross-border flows — especially relevant for Brazil's FX rules and South Korea's foreign issuer requirements.

 Conclusion

-In the 2025–2026 window, stablecoin regulation moved from policy debate into enforceable regimes in the United States, Hong Kong, and Brazil, while South Korea published a defined Phase 2 plan on January 9, 2026 targeting Q1 2026 finalization.
+In the 2025–2026 window, stablecoin regulation moved from policy debate into enforceable regimes across the EU, the United States, Hong Kong, and Brazil, while Singapore's MAS framework moves toward full legislative effect and South Korea's Digital Asset Basic Act advanced materially in March 2026.

 Across jurisdictions, the direction is consistent: permissioned issuance or supervised intermediaries, enforceable reserve integrity, credible redemption rights, recurring transparency, and supervisory authority with real consequences.

-For 2026, the practical work is to build reserve and redemption operations that withstand stress, produce disclosures continuously, and ensure distribution partners do not become the weak link in compliance.
+For 2026, the practical work is to build reserve and redemption operations that withstand stress, produce disclosures continuously, monitor the EU's July 1 transitional deadline and the US's July 2026 rulemaking milestone, and ensure distribution partners do not become the weak link in compliance.

 Read Next: